 “The performance of those investments we exited in 2020 meanwhile demonstrates the success of our approach to back ambitious management teams, invest in growth and add value during our partnerships.”

-Of the companies LDC sold in 2020, the average hold period was 4.4 years, whilst management teams achieved an average sales growth of 203 per cent and profit (EBITDA) growth of 246 per cent during their partnership with LDC.
+Of the companies LDC sold in 2020, the average hold period was 4.4 years, whilst management teams achieved an average sales and profit (EBITDA) growth of more than 2x during their partnership with LDC.

 Mr Rougier added: “SMEs have always been the backbone of Britain’s economy – ensuring there is a recurring and reliable supply of private capital to back their growth ambitions remains our primary purpose, especially with uncertainty continuing into 2021 for many businesses.